-As well as preparing for external examinations, those who opt to stay on in Year 13 will have to devote a great deal of time to applying for a place in university.
-Those applying to the UK will need to register online with the University and Colleges Admissions Service (UCAS) and most of those looking at the United Sates will need to do so with the Common Application Service.
+Those applying to the UK are registered online with the University and Colleges Admissions Service (UCAS) and most of those looking at the United Sates will need to do so with the Common Application Service.
 Universities in most Canadian provinces require individual applications but those based in Ontario rely on the Ontario Universities Application Centre (OUAC) to coordinate this for them.
-Applications made through UCAS, CA and OUAC are sent out to a number of universities at the same time, saving the student a lot of time and effort.
+Applications made through UCAS, CA and OUAC are sent out to several universities at the same time, saving the student a lot of time and effort